TahaAziz02/taha-engineering-portfolio/audi-a7-speaker-bracket/README.md

 The factory speaker mounting geometry was incompatible with the aftermarket speakers being installed.
 No off-the-shelf adapter bracket was available, requiring a custom solution that maintained proper speaker alignment while fitting within the constraints of the factory door assembly.

+## Challenges

+One challenge was ensuring dimensional accuracy without access to OEM drawings.
+Measurements had to be obtained directly from the vehicle and verified through multiple design iterations, and test fits before arriving at the final geometry.

+Another challenge involved the anisotropic nature of FDM 3D-printed components.
+Due to the layer-by-layer manufacturing process, printed parts are generally weaker along layer boundaries than within individual layers.
+When installed, the speaker assembly applied loading that would have introduced significant shear stresses across the printed layer interfaces if the bracket had been manufactured in its original orientation.
+This created a potential failure mode where the bracket could delaminate over time due to vibration and operational loading.
+To mitigate this risk, the print orientation was redesigned so that the primary load path aligned more favorably with the layer structure.
+By rotating the part before manufacturing, the critical stresses acted predominantly within the layers rather than across them, significantly improving the structural integrity of the final component.
+This modification allowed the bracket to withstand long-term service conditions, including continuous vibration and Alberta's extreme seasonal temperature variations.

 ## Solution

 Reverse-engineered the factory mounting interface through measurement and inspection, then designed a custom bracket using CAD software.
 Multiple design iterations were evaluated to ensure proper fitment, structural integrity, and ease of installation.
 The final design was manufactured using 3D printing and successfully integrated into the vehicle.